-Within road lighting columns, use a proprietary in-line plug & socket-fuse combination (Transnet Amerace 65U or equal approved).
-All terminated cables shall be so equipped (provide solid links for neutral and earth plugs).
+Within road lighting columns, use a proprietary in-line plug & socket-fuse combination (Tradeline Buchanan in-line kits or equal approved).
 This shall be located & fixed to the manufacturer's recommendations to ensure the best opportunity for the lower portion to remain intact following a car-column collision.
 Ensure sufficient slack in the incoming cable to enable the fuse to be pulled up to the gear door for changing.